audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Audacity can import, display and cut/copy/paste MIDI files, then export them, but they cannot be played.
-Undoing an edit with a MIDI track open causes the MIDI data to be lost
+Undoing an edit with a MIDI track open causes the MIDI data to be lost in Windows builds

+ * Windows only: LV2 support: LADSPA plug-ins not yet categorisable;
+    the slv2 library needed for full LV2 support does not build.

  * Windows only: Welcome Message: On some systems/browsers, links are not brought to top, and some screen readers that otherwise work